usausa/Smart-Net-Data-Accessor/README.md

-# Smart.Data.Accessor .NET - data accessor generator library for .NET (PoC)
+# Smart.Data.Accessor .NET - data accessor generator library for .NET

 ## What is this?